nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-To adhere to Object Oriented Programming priciples, we have decided to make the `Task` class as the parent class and `TodoTasks`, `DeadlineTask` and `EventTask` classes a subclass of `Task` class.
+To adhere to Object-Oriented Programming principles, we have decided to make the `Task` class as the parent class and `TodoTasks`, `DeadlineTask` and `EventTask` classes a subclass of `Task` class.
 The class diagram below shows in detail how the task model is being implemented.

 **Insert Tasks Class Diagram**